shareish/shareish/README.md

 > sudo chmod +x /usr/local/bin/docker-compose
 ```

-Varify that docker-compose is correctly set up.
+Verify that docker-compose is correctly set up.

 ```
 > docker-compose --version
 ```
-It should output something like this
+It should output something like this:
 ```
 docker-compose version 1.29.2, build 5becea4c
 ```

-Build the containers
+Build the docker images.

 ```
 > docker-compose build
 ```

-Start the containers
+Start the docker containers.

 ```
 > docker-compose up